Women face stigma related to health issues.

 Summing up the topic:

-Holding stigma related to health issues can cause a severe problem for women in the future.
+Holding stigma related to health problems can cause a severe problem for women in the future.
 Stigmas don’t allow women to talk about various health issues they are suffering.
 Such stigma and stereotypes related to health issues insert multiple personal, familial, and professional problems.
 It also leads women employees to leave the workforce.
 The misconception and illogical societal taboos and stigmas associated with women’s health problems affect India’s white-collar women across different sectors.

 In this survey, half of the working women were either diagnose with or are aware of other women diagnose with health issues such as infertility, breast cancer, PCOS/PCOD, and other matters.
 Women diagnosed with health issues are hesitant to talk about their condition to other women due to stigma related to health problems.
 Such stigma and stereotypes should be eliminate from society, and people need to understand and help women find solutions to cope with the health problems.